mattwillsher/pve-ubuntu-cloud/README.md

 Read the script.
 Change the ZPOOL to where the VM block devices are stored.
 This has only been tested with zvols.

-It's not quite finished, and I'm using the hardware to try Joyent SDC/Triton.
-Might pick it up in future.
-PRs, forks are welcome.

 GPLv3 license.